-With a career of repertoire that spans the musical sphere, mezzo-soprano and multi-genre contemporary vocalist Carrie Cheron has been hailed as having the “voice of an angel” with “unfeigned expression,” and has graced many stages across New England and beyond.
+With a career of repertoire that spans the musical sphere, Grammy-nominated mezzo-soprano and multi-genre contemporary vocalist Carrie Cheron has been hailed as having the “voice of an angel” with “unfeigned expression,” and has graced stages across New England and beyond.
 Highly sought-after as both a classical performer and crossover artist, Carrie performs regularly as a soloist and ensemble member of Skylark Vocal Ensemble,Emmanuel Music, Boston Baroque, Lorelei Ensemble, and folk/baroque collective Floyd’s Row, among others.

-Previous seasons have included performances with BostonLandmarks Orchestra at Boston’s Hatch Shell; a solo appearance with Boston Baroque in Vivaldi’s Gloria; Vivaldi’s Stabat Mater with thePortland Bach Experience; Bach’s B Minor Mass, Christmas Oratorio, Wolf’s Spanisches Liederbuch, Britten’s A Charm of Lullabies, and Bach cantatas with Emmanuel Music; an international solo debut with Skylark Ensemble at the Holy Week Festival at St.John’s, Smith Square, in London, accompanied with a live on-air performance on BBC Radio 3’s program, “In Tune”; Haydn’s Lord Nelson Mass, Mozart’s Requiem and Vesperae solennes de Dominica, Handel’s Israel in Egypt and Messiah,Vivaldi’s Dixit Dominus, and Rachmaninoff’s All-Night Vigil.
+Previous seasons have included performances with BostonLandmarks Orchestra at Boston’s Hatch Shell; a solo appearance with Boston Baroque in Vivaldi’s Gloria; Vivaldi’s Stabat Mater with thePortland Bach Experience; Bach’s B Minor Mass, Christmas Oratorio,St. John Passion, Wolf’s Spanisches Liederbuch, Britten’s A Charm of Lullabies, and countless Bach cantatas with Emmanuel Music; an international solo debut with Skylark Ensemble at the Holy Week Festival at St.John’s, Smith Square in London, accompanied with a live on-air performance on BBC Radio 3’s program, “In Tune”; Haydn’s Lord Nelson Mass, Mozart’s Requiem and Vesperae solennes de Dominica, Handel’s Israel in Egypt and Messiah,Vivaldi’s Dixit Dominus, and Rachmaninoff’s All-Night Vigil; and much more.

-On the operatic stage, Carrie recently performed the roles of Amore and Valletto with Boston Baroque in Monteverdi’s L’incoronazione diPoppea; Doctor/Loki in Guerilla Opera’s world premiere presentation of Per Bloland’s opera Pedr Solis; and Vicki in Francine Trester’s chamber opera Florence Comes Home, based on the life of composer Florence Price.
+On the operatic stage, Carrie recently performed the roles of Amore and Valletto with Boston Baroque in Monteverdi’s L’incoronazione diPoppea; Doctor/Loki in Guerilla Opera’s world premiere presentation of Per Bloland’s opera Pedr Solis; and Vicki in Francine Trester’s chamber opera Florence Comes Home.

-A champion of contemporary classical composition, Ms. Cheron recently joined New Gallery Concert Series for the world premiere of weavery, by composer Marti Epstein, written specifically for Ms. Cheron’s voice.
-Shealso recorded the song cycle “Alice,” by composer Thomas Oboe Lee; recently performed Boston composer Christopher Montgomery’s song cycle “Ascent”; and is preparing Francine Trester’s song cycle “Universal Orlando,” for an upcoming performance.
+A champion of contemporary classical composition, Ms. Cheron recently joined New Gallery Concert Series for the world premiere of “weavery,”by composer Marti Epstein, written specifically for Ms. Cheron’s voice.
+Shealso recorded the song cycle Alice, by composer Thomas Oboe Lee; recently performed Boston composer Christopher Montgomery’s song cycle Ascent; and is preparing Francine Trester’s song cycles The Azure World and Universal Orlando for upcoming performances.

-A featured soloist on both of Skylark Ensemble’s Grammy-nominated recordings, Carrie performs a solo, a cappella track of “Poor Wayfaring Stranger” on Skylark’s most recent album, “It’s a Long Way,” released September 2021.
-This December, Skylark will release its next album, “A Christmas Carol,” that includes a devastating arrangement of Coventry Carol, by Benedict Sheehan, which will feature Carrie as well.
-She can also be heard as a soloist on Lorelei Ensemble’s most recent recording, “Love Fail,” and on their upcoming recording of Jessica Meyer’s I Long and SeekAfter.
+A featured soloist on all of Skylark Ensemble’s Grammy-nominated recordings, Carrie performed a solo, a cappella track of “Wayfaring Stranger” on Skylark’s most recent Grammy-nominated album, It’s a Long Way.
+Last November, Skylark released its most recent album, A Christmas Carol, which includes a devastating arrangement of “Coventry Carol,” by Benedict Sheehan, featuring Carrie as soloist.
+She can also be heard as a soloist on Lorelei Ensemble’s most recent recording, Love Fail, and is featured on their upcoming recording of Jessica Meyer’s I Long and SeekAfter.

 Ms. Cheron is particularly proud to perform with ShelterMusic Boston, which presents classical chamber music concerts of the highest artistic standards, in homeless shelters and other sheltering environments in and around the Boston area.
 She is also a founding and core member of Eudaimonia, a conductorless period orchestra that uses musical performance to support the social and humanitarian work of partner organizations.
 In 2017, Eudaimonia collaborated with the students of Longy School of Music to present a fully-staged production of Vivaldi’s Juditha triumphans, in which Ms.Cheron performed the title role.

-As a nationally recognized performing singer/songwriter, Ms.Cheron’s original compositions and singing have been celebrated by the JohnLennon Songwriting Contest, Great Waters Folk Festival, Rocky Mountain Folks Fest, and the Connecticut Folk Festival Songwriting Contest.
+As a nationally recognized performing singer-songwriter, Ms.Cheron’s original compositions and singing have been celebrated by the JohnLennon Songwriting Contest, Great Waters Folk Festival, Rocky Mountain FolksFest, and the Connecticut Folk Festival Songwriting Contest.
 She has shared thestage with such acclaimed artists as Sweet Honey In The Rock, Anais Mitchell,The Barra MacNeils, Northern Lights, David Jacobs-Strain, and Edie Carey.

 A dedicated educator, Carrie is an Associate Professor ofVoice at Berklee College of Music, where she teaches healthy vocal technique of all genres.
-When she is not performing or teaching, Carrie spends countless hours wading through the woods, foraging for mushrooms, petting her beloved cat Zoe, and organizing seeds for the upcoming planting season.
+Please visit www.carriecheron.com.